Alejogb1/job-board/blog-data/what-is-the-formula-for-an-absolute-position-encoder.md

 id: "what-is-the-formula-for-an-absolute-position-encoder"
 ---

-Okay, let's unpack absolute position encoders.
+, let's unpack absolute position encoders.
 It’s a topic I’ve dealt with extensively in various embedded systems projects, ranging from robotic arms to automated manufacturing lines.
 The core concept isn’t as daunting as it might initially seem, but a nuanced understanding definitely helps when troubleshooting issues down the line.

 So, fundamentally, an absolute position encoder provides a unique digital code for each angular (or linear) position.
 This contrasts with incremental encoders which merely output pulses to signify movement; it’s up to the receiving system to track those pulses to derive position, introducing the possibility of positional drift if the system loses power or is subject to electrical noise.
-An absolute encoder, on the other hand, reports the *actual* position at any given time, independent of any prior state.
+An absolute encoder, on the other hand, reports the _actual_ position at any given time, independent of any prior state.

 Now, there isn't a single, universal "formula" as such, because the encoding scheme can vary significantly.
-However, the *principle* always revolves around some form of mapping between the physical position and a binary (or gray code) value.
+However, the _principle_ always revolves around some form of mapping between the physical position and a binary (or gray code) value.
 Let me break that down further and give some concrete examples.

 The most common types of absolute encoders, the ones i've predominantly worked with, usually involve coded discs or scales with tracks of varying optical or magnetic sensors.
 Each sensor detects whether a particular sector on the disc/scale is light or dark (or magnetized or not).
 Combining the outputs from all the sensors generates a unique binary pattern that directly corresponds to a particular position.

 The resolution of the encoder, that is how many unique positions it can distinguish per rotation, will dictate the length of this binary code.
 An n-bit encoder will resolve 2<sup>n</sup> unique positions.
 Thus, a 10-bit absolute encoder will provide 1024 different position values.

-The key concept to understand is the encoding *scheme* used to represent each angular position, and this is where "formula" comes into play in a more practical sense.
-Typically, either *binary encoding* or *gray coding* is used.
+The key concept to understand is the encoding _scheme_ used to represent each angular position, and this is where "formula" comes into play in a more practical sense.
+Typically, either _binary encoding_ or _gray coding_ is used.

 Binary encoding is the most intuitive to understand.
 Each track corresponds to a bit in a standard binary representation.
 So a 4-bit encoder could look like this: track 1=lsb(2^0), track 2= 2^1, track 3= 2^2, and track 4= msb(2^3).
 For example, if all four tracks signal a high state, it would represent position 15 (1111).
 The direct binary-to-decimal conversion applies.

 However, simple binary encoding is prone to errors when transitioning between sectors.
 Imagine moving from position 7 (0111) to position 8 (1000).
 All four bits need to change simultaneously.
 If the sensors are not perfectly aligned, there is a chance that an intermediate incorrect value like 1111, 0000, or any combination in between, could be read by the system.
 These intermediate states will cause the system to read transient error positions.

 This is where gray coding proves to be extremely useful.
-With gray code, only *one bit* changes between adjacent positions.
+With gray code, only _one bit_ changes between adjacent positions.
 This drastically reduces the probability of errors during transitions.
 The transformation from a gray code value to a binary value, while still a set of operations, becomes the more practical ‘formula’ when dealing with the raw output of the encoder.

 Here's how the gray-to-binary conversion works, and you'll see the "formula" emerge.
 Starting with the Gray-coded bits g<sub>n-1</sub> … g<sub>1</sub>g<sub>0</sub>.
 The binary bits are b<sub>n-1</sub> … b<sub>1</sub>b<sub>0</sub>.

 1. b<sub>n-1</sub> = g<sub>n-1</sub>
 2. for i from (n-2) down to 0: b<sub>i</sub> = b<sub>i+1</sub> XOR g<sub>i</sub>.